NATIONAL RALLIES

 History

 The first National Caravan Rally, hosted by the Caravan Club of South Australia over the 1970/71 New Year period.
-The rally was held at Mildura with six clubs in attendance.
+The rally was held at Mildura with six clubs and 200 caravans in attendance.
 At the 15th National Caravan Rally held at Rockhampton, Queensland 81 clubs with 564 member vans were in attendance.

 In 1990 at the 7th National Caravan Rally a decision was made to form an Australian Association of Caravan Clubs, and in 1993 at the 8th National Caravan Rally the National Association of Caravan Clubs (NACC) was formed.
 All National Caravan Rallies are now organised by a host State Association and run under the umbrella of the National Association of Caravan Clubs.